 These resources provide guidance on how to ensure that the concept of equity is built into a partnership from the start, as well as advice on how to organise research collaborations to achieve a mutual spread of responsibilities and benefits.

 - Building partnerships of Equals: The role of funders in equitable and effective international development research collaborations.
 UKCDR (2017).

 - Striking the Balance – Between Competition, Collaboration and Impact in International Development Research Calls and Programmes.
 UKCDR (2017)

 - A Guide for Transboundary Research Partnerships.
 Swiss Commission for Research Partnerships with Developing Countries (KFPE) (2014).

 - Developing a framework for successful research partnerships in global health.
 Larkan et al. (2016).

-- The Rethinking Research Partnerships guide is aimed at partnerships between academics and NGOs, but it provides practical approaches that are useful for exploring equitable research relationships in both new and established partnerships.
+- The Rethinking Research Partnerships guide and toolkit is aimed at partnerships between academics and NGOs, but it provides practical approaches that are useful for exploring equitable research relationships in both new and established partnerships.

 Evaluating and improving established research partnerships

 These resources aim to with provide researchers with the tools to reflect and evaluate on the partnerships that they have formed, and consider ways that they might be improved to be made more equitable.

 - The Canadian Association for Global Health Research (CCGHR) Partnership Assessment Tool may be useful in helping research teams develop shared principles and norms, generate consensus on aims and to evaluate phases of the research partnership.

 - The Rethinking Research Partnerships guide and toolkit.

 - The Research Fairness Initiative (RFI) provides a wealth of useful information relating to partnership fairness in research.